nusolar/training-f23/src/pipeline/step-2/exercise.md

 ```

 The `frame_id, data = ...` syntax we used above is called "unpacking" or
-"destructing", and it is a clean way of breaking down a list (or any iterable)
+"destructuring", and it is a clean way of breaking down a list (or any iterable)
 into multiple variables.
 In this case, `raw_frame.split(" ")` returned a list
 of 2 strings, the first of which we assigned to `frame_id`, and the second to
 `data`.
 It would have been equivalent to write: